NaturailyShopify/Naturaily-netlify/_posts/2019-08-21-stick-it-and-the-power-of-event-storming.md

 ---
-title: Stick-it! and the power of Event Storming
+title: Stick-it!
+And the power of Event Storming
 description: >-
   Miscommunication between business people and engineers is a common issue.
   While we could start pointing fingers and blaming either side, the problem